kadekjayak/SemanticUI/README.md

 ## Example
 ### Using Theme for Bake
-you can bake with Semantic UI theme by using `--theme` options :
+you can bake with Semantic UI theme by using `--theme` options, you can use the command below on terminal
-	./bin/cake bake template all --theme SemanticUI
+	/bin/cake bake template all --theme SemanticUI

 and use the layout that included from plugin, for example change on your `src/Controller/AppController.php`. (actualy i din't know if it's the correct way)